aroundu403/AroundU/reports/week6.md

 In progress：

-- Writing EventController, ParticipateController for querying the database
+- Writing DAL.EventController, DAL.ParticipateController for querying the database
-- Finalize UserController with API
+- Finalize DAL.UserController with API
 - Finalize UserControllerTest with CI

 Issue: